 Leasehold specialists look after hundreds of leasehold clients every month, and our proactive approach means delays are less likely to occur.

 Does it take longer to sell a leasehold property?

 Yes.
 Sale conveyancing for leasehold properties can be seriously delayed.

 The buyer's conveyancer will need to review these documents, such as an up-to-date statement of service charges.
 Typically, delays are due to the time required by your solicitor to gather this paperwork.

 The seller's solicitor should start this process as soon as possible, as this information could take several weeks to collect if it is difficult to contact the landlord or managing agent.

 Will I need a conveyancing solicitor if I am remortgaging my Chatteris property?

 Yes you will need a solicitor to handle the legal side of the remortgage.

-Our conveyancers can act for most UK lenders, so whether you are you are moving to a 95% mortgage with the Royal Bank of Scotland or to a joint mortgage with the Monmouthshire Building Society, our remortgage specialists can help.
+Conveyancers can act for most UK lenders, so whether you are you are moving to a 95% mortgage with the Royal Bank of Scotland or to a joint mortgage with the Monmouthshire Building Society, a remortgage specialist can help.